Survivorship: During and After Treatment

 Follow-up Care After Cancer Treatment

 Cancer care does not end when you finish treatment.
-You will continue seeing your health care team for follow-up care.
+You will continue to see your health care team for follow-up care.
 They will watch for signs of the cancer coming back, manage any side effects from treatment, and check your general health.

-You and your health care team will work together to plan your follow-up care.
-Your plan will be designed just for you.
+Your health care team will work with you to design your follow-up care plan.
 It will guide your health care for the months and years after treatment.
-It will probably include regular physical examinations and medical tests.
+Your plan may include physical exams, blood tests, imaging scans, or other tests.

-Having a follow-up care plan can help you feel more in control as you go back to your everyday life after treatment.
-When you have a medical support system in place, it can help you feel better physically and emotionally.
+Being involved with your follow-up care plan can help you feel more in control as you go back to your daily life after treatment.
+When you have support from your health care team, it can help you feel better physically and emotionally.

 Who manages follow-up care after cancer?

 After your cancer treatment ends, you might continue to see the cancer care team that managed your treatment.
-Or you might go back to your primary care doctor or other health care provider.
-You also might be sent to a survivorship clinic.
+Or, you may be referred to a survivorship clinic or back to your primary care doctor.
 Who you see depends on:

 • The type and stage of cancer you were treated for